-1. Coursework Portfolio
+1. Preliminary Review

-This portfolio is an organized review of, and personal reflection upon, the collective body of work a student has produced during their progress through the course curriculum.
-The materials that make up this portfolio consist of a) a student "self-review", which is a narrative the student creates to describe how they have integrated and assimilated all of the materials from their course requirements into their own professional development as a doctoral level marriage and family therapist, and b) the course based papers, presentations, PowerPoint's, and other projects or course based requirements a student produced while completing class requirements.
-This portfolio can only be submitted for review after the student has successfully completed all required coursework.
-A template outlining a completed Coursework Portfolio is available on the student resources section of the department website.
+The Preliminary Review consists of an organized review of, and personal reflection upon, the collective body of work a student has produced during their progress through the course curriculum of their first year in the program.
+The materials that make up this review consist of:

+a) A student "self-review", a narrative students create to describe how they have integrated and assimilated the materials from their course requirements into their own professional development as a doctoral level marriage and family therapist, and b) The course based papers, presentations, PowerPoint's, and other projects or course based requirements a student produced while completing class requirements.

-Once a student has successfully finished all of their required courses, they then will undertake to complete a "self- review" of their progress in the years since they began the program.
-The time frames will vary because of individual student schedules and choices, but generally students complete the course work portion of the program in between 2-4 years time.
-In the narrative of the self-review, the student should be sure to address in some detail each of the following issues: 1) Professional growth - including theoretical refinement and sophistication, increasing depth of knowledge about the field in general, and the development of their own professional "voice", 2) Personal growth - addressing issues of maturity, empathy, and their own ability to manage complex situations and multiple demands on their time, and 3) Responses to Challenge - How in general the student believes they have responded to the challenges posed during the completion of the course curriculum.
+In the self-review narrative, the student should address in some detail each of the following issues:

+a) Professional growth - including theoretical refinement and sophistication, increasing depth of knowledge about the field in general, and the development of their own professional "voice", b) Personal growth - addressing issues of maturity, empathy, and their own ability to manage complex situations and multiple demands on their time, and c) Responses to challenges - How in general the student believes they have responded to the challenges posed during the course curriculum.
 That is to say, how has the student responded when challenged by a course or a professor, or how has the student responded when they believe they are not being challenged enough.
-The self-review document should be between 5-15 pages in length, double spaced and in appropriate APA format as applicable.
+The self-review document should be between 5-10 pages in length, double spaced and in appropriate APA format.